Skip to main content

 Explore the data catalog

-Use the Dataset Index and EVM overview to find tables and schemas relevant to your use case.
+Use the Dataset Index and EVM Overview to find the tables and schemas relevant to your use case.
+Each dataset page documents available fields, lineage keys, and example queries.

 5